Our Services

 • Adopt authentic lived experience perspectives in co-design and co-creation

-• Increase mental health Awareness, Build knowledge and improve Competency levels of learners
+• Increase mental health Awareness, Build knowledge and improve Competency levels of Connectors (our learners)

-• Promote health promotion, prevention and early intervention across the continuum of care, including connections to care pathways
+• Promote prevention and early intervention across the continuum of care, including connections to care pathways

 • Adopt a strengths-based approach, underpinned by positive psychology in recognition that inherent strengths and social resources can contribute to wellbeing